 The very best pizza in Seattle is, in fact, not in Seattle at all.
 You have to take a 25-minute ferry across the Puget Sound to get to Via Rosa 11, but we’d gladly make the trip to Bainbridge Island to eat the burrata and speck pie.
 The pizza from this little Italian market has everything going for it—the dough is crispy, chewy on the ends, and cracker-like in the middle, topped with bundles of smoked prosciutto and dollops of cold burrata that melt on contact with the crust like sun-drunk snowballs.
 A kick from red pepper flakes, freshness from flash-fried basil and burst cherry tomato, and a drizzle of really good olive oil brings it all together.
 This is the pizza worth boarding a commercial watercraft.

 When you’re looking for the best pizza within Seattle’s city limits, head to Dino’s Tomato Pie and order a Mr. Pink.
 This square Jersey-style pizza is topped with sweet vodka sauce, fresh mozzarella, ricotta cheese, and basil.
 The crust is thick and crunchy, and the whole bottom is so charred that it’s almost black in some parts, which (to be clear) is exactly how you want it.
-For a very happy night, stumble in and order a Mr. Pink with a blue Hawaiian slushie and a fistful of garlic knots—and let it be known that the thinner, round version of the same pie also hits just right.
+For a very happy night, stumble in and order a Mr. Pink with a negroni and a fistful of garlic knots—and let it be known that the thinner, round version of the same pie also hits just right.